 - Token Good Teammate

-- Frequently to Bubba Ray and Devon, when he was not feuding with them outright.
+- Frequently to Bubba Ray and D'Von, when he was not feuding with them outright.

-- The Leader: But after insisting he did not need their help to beat Rey Mysterio on Smackdown, Bubba Ray and Devon's continued refusal to let him alone caused Spike to declare himself leader of the Dudleys and turn heel.
+- The Leader: But after insisting he did not need their help to beat Rey Mysterio on Smackdown, Bubba Ray and D'Von's continued refusal to leave him alone caused Spike to declare himself leader of the Dudleys and turn heel.

 - Underdogs Never Lose: He didn't look like someone who'd manage to be as successful as he was.